 What do I wear?

 Clothes wise, it’s really all about being comfortable when you first start out, but as you run more and more, you will certainly want to think about getting some ‘proper gear’.
 Clothes that wick away sweat from the body is ideal.
 A decent running bra for ladies is also a must.
 You don’t need to spend a fortune – there’s something for every budget.
 There’s no doubt, that when you invest in some running gear, it really does motivate you.
-Look like a runner – feel like a runner – be a runner! you feel better to
+Look like a runner – feel like a runner – be a runner!

 What trainers should i get?